Front crawl: Racing: turn and finish

 The front crawl swimmer uses a tumble turn (also known as a flip turn) to reverse directions in minimal time.
 The swimmer swims close to the wall as quickly as possible.
 In the swimming position with one arm forward and one arm to the back, the swimmer does not recover one arm, but rather uses the pull/push of the other arm to initialize a somersault with the knees straight to the body.
 At the end of the somersault the feet are at the wall, and the swimmer is on his or her back with the hands over the head.
-The swimmer then pushes off the wall while turning sideways to lie on the breast.
+The swimmer then pushes off the wall and turns to lie on their stomach.
 After a brief gliding phase, the swimmer starts with either a flutter kick or a butterfly kick before surfacing no more than 15 m from the wall.
 This may include six kicks to make it ideal.

 A variant of the tumble turn is to make a somersault earlier with straight legs, throwing the legs toward the wall and gliding to the wall.
 This has a small risk of injury because the legs could hit another swimmer or the wall.

 For the finish, the swimmer has to touch the wall with one or two hands depending on the stroke they swim.
 Most swimmers sprint the finish as quickly as possible, which usually includes reducing their breathing rate.
 Since during the finish all swimmers start to accelerate, a good reaction time is needed in order to join the sprint quickly.